Parshantk90/D3-Calendar-Heat-Map/README.md

 3. Cell size, color, legends, week labels are easy to configure points in code and ready to use.
 4. No License library used except D3.js.

-# This Project includes 4 Files.
+# This Project includes 4 Files-

 1. Data.json
 2. index.html